North Charleston, SC · South Carolina

 Today's pollen count in North Charleston

 Today in North Charleston, South Carolina, the forecasted pollen level is high with an allergy index of 4.
-The primary allergen is Maple.
+The primary allergen is Mugwort.
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for North Charleston.
 Actual exposure can vary by neighborhood, weather, and time outdoors.